What Are Question Marks and Exclamation Marks?

 The hospital is burned down!

-'Exclamation questions' are interrogative sentences that are not followed by a question mark; instead, they are followed by an exclamation mark, so they express the meaning and emotion of an exclamatory sentence.
+'Exclamation questions' are interrogative sentences that are not followed by a question mark; instead, they are followed by an exclamation mark, so they express the meaning and emotions of an exclamatory sentence instead of asking for an answer.
+For example:

 Isn't it cute!